Label-efficient Time Series Representation Learning: A Review: Introduction

 \section{Introduction}

 Deep learning has shown significant success in diverse time series applications.
-Unfortunately, the applicability of deep learning models in the real world is tied to the availability of \textit{large} and \textit{labeled} datasets, which are usually lacking for time series applications.
-For example, we can collect a massive amount of sensory data from manufacturing sensors, while only few of them are being annotated by domain experts.
-Also, in some healthcare applications, it can be difficult to collect or access enough data and we end up with only few samples.
+Unfortunately, the applicability of deep learning models in real-world scenarios is tied to the availability of \textit{large} and \textit{labeled} datasets, which are usually lacking for time series applications \cite{RASHID2019100944,fawaz2019deep}.
+For example, we can collect massive amounts of sensory data from manufacturing sensors, while only a few of them are being annotated by domain experts.
+Also, in some healthcare applications, it can be difficult to collect or access enough data, due to security reasons or the patient’s right to privacy, where we end up with only a few (labeled) samples \cite{abouelmehdi2018big}.
 In either situation, training efficient deep learning models with these data and annotation limitations can be very challenging.

-Over recent years, a significant body of research has emerged to address the label scarcity challenges, with methodologies spanning various conceptual paradigms.
-These methodologies can be categorized into: in-domain methods and cross-domain methods.
+Over recent years, a significant body of research has emerged to address the label scarcity challenges, with methodologies spanning various conceptual paradigms \cite{ma2023survey,da_ts_survey}.
+These methodologies can be categorized into in-domain methods and cross-domain methods.
 In-domain methods focus on deriving representations from the available time series data, without the reliance on external data sources.
 Strategies within this category include data augmentation, which increases the number of labeled samples.
-Additionally, self-supervised learning allows learning from fully unlabeled data, while semi-supervised learning provides a harmonized approach to learning from both labeled and unlabeled instances within the same domain.
+Additionally, self-supervised learning allows learning from fully unlabeled data \cite{simclr}, while semi-supervised learning provides a harmonized approach to learning from both labeled and unlabeled instances within the same domain \cite{fixmatch}.
 Conversely, cross-domain methods learn representations from an external, labeled source domain, subsequently transferring this acquired knowledge to the target domain of interest.
-The common strategy is to use transfer learning approaches, either by direct fine-tuning the pretrained model on the target domain or by adapting the source and target domains to have similar distributions and class boundaries.
+The common strategy is to use transfer learning approaches, either by directly fine-tuning the pretrained model on the target domain or by adapting the source and target domains to have similar distributions and class boundaries \cite{da_ts_survey}.